102nd Heavy Anti-Aircraft Regiment, Royal Artillery

 102nd Heavy Anti-Aircraft Regiment, Royal Artillery, was an air defence unit of Britain's Territorial Army (TA) formed at Antrim, Northern Ireland, during the period of international tension leading up to the outbreak of World War II.
 It defended Belfast and its shipyards during the early part of the war and then served in the Middle East.
 The regiment continued in the postwar TA until amalgamated in 1955.

 Formation

 The Territorial Army was rapidly expanded following the Munich Crisis, particularly the Anti-Aircraft (AA) branch of the Royal Artillery (RA).
-102nd Anti-Aircraft Regiment, RA was among the new units raised in 1939: it was still being formed when Anti-Aircraft Command was mobilised on 24 August 1939 in anticipation of war with Germany.
+102nd Anti-Aircraft Regiment, RA was one of the new units raised by the British Army in 1939.
+When the UK's Anti-Aircraft Command was mobilised in anticipation of war with Germany, the regiment was still in the process of being formed.
+The 102nd would go on to play an important role in the Second World War.
 The new regiment formed part of 3 AA Brigade defending Northern Ireland in 3rd AA Division, and had the following organisation: